 You can use standard torches for viewing objects for up to 30 seconds each time, but we ask that you do not use UV torches which can harm the objects.

 All we ask is that whenever you take photographs or make films, scans or sketches:

-- You avoid causing a nuisance to our staff and other visitors.
+- You are considerate of our staff and other visitors

-Whilst the V&A encourages you to share your personal experience of your visit, which may include publishing images on social media platforms, it is your responsibility to ensure that the use that you and others make of your images on those platforms is consistent with the terms and conditions set out here.
-If you do share images online please mention the V&A as the source of collection/subject of image:
+We encourage you to share your personal experience of your visit.
+This may include publishing images on social media platforms.
+Please remember that you are responsible for making sure that any use you and other make of images or film on those platforms is consistent with the terms and conditions set out here.
+If you do share images and film online please mention us as the source of collection/subject of image.